Health and PE for Homeschoolers

 - Also, if you have more than three children, you might want to print two copies of each of the food item sheets so you have enough to go around.

-- Have each player roll the die and collect their food items to fill their plate.
+- Have each player roll the die and collect food items to fill his or her plate.

-- When they run out of room on their plate, they can start trading items when they roll.
+- When a player runs out of room on the plate, that player can start trading items when they roll.